 The affordable nature of this unit puts it over the top as one of the best options for an outdoor beer stand and burner.

 #5 Bayou Classic KAB4 High Pressure Banjo Cooker

 Very similar to the Bayou Classic SP10 High-Pressure Outdoor Gas Cooker is the Bayou Classic KAB4 High Pressure Banjo Cooker.
 The only real difference here is the frame.
 The weight of the cast iron makes it very stable and durable.

 You won’t have any issues getting this burner going as it is easy to use and connects to your propane tank the same way your grill does.
 But don’t let its size fool you.

 This little guy has a mighty flame that produces up to 210,000 BTUs and can easily sustain a boil in a 30-gallon pot.
 It comes with a 48-inch hose and PSI regulator making it a very versatile burner stand.

 - Sits low to the ground

-Large beer stands and burners are a great option for frequent outdoor brewing.
+Large propane cooker stand units are a great option for frequent outdoor brewing.
 They are taller and can support wider pots than cookers can.
 Despite their size, they are easy to stow away and move when you need some extra space.
 These brew stands usually come with two burners or are easily upgraded to two or more burners.
 However, they tend to be more expensive than the cookers.